ErfanY/DynamoDB-CrossRegion-Copy/README.md

-# AWS Cross Region Migration Toolset
+# AWS DynamoDB Cross Region Migration
 This repository contains a set of scripts to ease the migration of various AWS services to different regions.

-## DynamoDB
+### Introduction
-`dynamodb.sh` is a script designed for migrating DynamoDB tables across two regions.
+`ddbr.sh` is a script designed for migrating DynamoDB tables across two regions.

 The tool uses AWS command line tool and mainly AWS Data Pipeline in order to move data across the regions.